NLnetLabs/krill/README.md

 This third release candidate fixes the following issues identified in RC1 and RC2:
+- Handle more PKCS#11 transient failure scenarios #761 (HSM support)
+- Manifest of 0.10.0-rc1 includes CRL, but nothing else #853
+- BGPSec Router Certificate should NOT contain SIA extension #854
+- Make krill.lock file optional and opt-in #856
 - Using a jitter of 0 results in a panic #859
-- Make krill.lock file optional and opt-in #856
-- BGPSec Router Certificate should NOT contain SIA extension #854
-- Manifest of 0.10.0-rc1 includes CRL, but nothing else #853
+- Security fixes in KMIP dependencies #860 (HSM support)
-- v0.10.0-rc2 doesn't compile on FreeBSD 13.1 #861 (HSM support).
+- v0.10.0-rc2 doesn't compile on FreeBSD 13.1 #861 (HSM support)
-- Security fixes in KMIP dependencies (HSM support).
-- Handle more PKCS#11 transient failure scenarios (HSM support).
 - Show RFC8183 XML in the CLI output #868
+- Keep parent ID cert PEM in history #870
+- Error in the JS console after creating a CA via the web UI #872
+- Trim uploaded parent and repo responses #873

 In this release we introduce the following major features:
 - BGPSec Router Certificate Signing